SJ4037 - Writing Skills (2018/19)

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

 Teaching takes place through a workshop mix of lectures, discussions, site visits, presentations and practical exercises, all aimed at mastering transferable skills and maximising employability in all branches of the communications industry.
 The theory and practice of correct grammatical usage will underpin all other work.

-Students will focus on the arts of subbing (proof-reading), news writing and headline writing, explored through exercises inside and outside class, and through critical analysis of previously published work.
+Students will focus on the arts of news writing, subbing (proof-reading), and headline writing, explored through exercises inside and outside class, and through critical analysis of previously published work.
 Peer and self-reflective critiquing will be crucial, as they are in the media today.

-Students develop familiarity with writing in varied journalistic styles, including news, features, reviews, obituaries, sketches and comment.
+Students develop familiarity with writing in varied journalistic styles, including news, features, reviews, columns, sketches and comment.
 They will gain an understanding of why and how to write in different styles for different audiences.